vquadd/vquad/README.md

-# vquad
-VQuAD: Video Question Answering Diagnosis
+# VQuAD: Video Question Answering Diagnosis
-# Visual-Humor-Dataset

 The Repositary contains code for TSM (Textual Sequential Model, _details in paper_) and some more analysis for our Anonymous Submission.

 ### Additional Plots/Figures (Not in the main paper, were attached as Supplementary material)